College Factual by our College Data Analytics Team

 If you plan on majoring in journalism, you won't be alone since the degree program is ranked #69 in the country in terms of popularity.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual reviewed 7 schools in Indiana to determine which ones were the best for degree seekers in the field of journalism.
-Combined, these schools handed out 275 degrees in journalism to qualified students.
+When you put them all together, these colleges and universities awarded 304 degrees in journalism during the 2021-2022 academic year.

 Jump to one of the following sections: * Degree-Level Rankings